Notarise-gov-sg/hiring-devops/README.md

 #### Context
 Automation is key in DevOps to continuously deliver value, so we will need to create a CICD pipeline for this repository, so changes are tested, and packaged for deployments.
 Since we will not be deploying to an actual AWS account, you may stop just short of it.

+#### Requirement

+Since our team uses Github Actions primarily, we will require you to use **Github Actions** as the CICD tool of choice, we understand that you may come from a background using jenkins, travis etc. but we think that it is easy enough to pick up even if you have no prior experience with it.

 #### Task

 Create a pipeline that results in: